EspressoPlus/gogo-workflow/git-workflow.md

 ```

-## Local | CLI | push changes
+## Local | CLI | add and commit changes
-* switch back to your branch and confirm that everything is in order: check status, add your files, check status again
+Switch back to your branch and confirm that everything is in order: check status, add your files, check status again.
 ```bash
 git checkout test-back-dao
 git status